andreashuber69/verify-coldcard-dice-seed/README.md

 m/84'/0'/0'/0/9 => bc1quzclsfs88n9z56eqauganuz5m7pw2uhrkkl3y0

 Press the 9 button on your COLDCARD.
-Press p for a new passphrase, CTRL-C to abort or any other key to continue:
+Press p for new passphrase, CTRL-C to stop or any other key to continue:

 Addresses 10..19: